-“Idiosyncratic Paths in Professional Writing: Wayfinding in Writers’ Early Career Development.”
+“When Things Collide: Wayfinding in Professional Writers' Early Career Development.”
 Literacy in Composition Studies.
-Forthcoming.
+Vol. 9.1 (2022)

 In this article, we explore how the concept of wayfinding allows us an opportunity to map post-collegiate writers’ complex and recursive movement in and out of different territories, realms, spaces, and spheres of writing ecologies.
 Focusing specifically on accounts from seven alumni who participated in focus group interviews during 2018-19, we offer stories of writers’ navigating the transition from college to workforce.
 Using wayfinding as our theoretical lens, we pay attention to the ways in which writers trace the idiosyncratic paths they follow as they draw on knowledge and abilities from different and multiple writing ecologies, not just school-based learning.
 Moreover, focusing on writers’ articulated sense of wayfinding honors the knowledges they are building about writing.
 Such examples show us how alumni “find their way,” and introduce three emergent themes in our ongoing analysis of wayfinding.
 Our participants describe their ongoing and developing journeys as writers: (1) encountering the unexpected, (2) navigating career plans and paths, and (3) seeing beyond the boundaries of writing contexts.
 In each case, we narrate how wayfinding helps us illuminate the complex dynamics at play as these writers continue to explore how writing is meaningful in their lives.

 "Affect and Wayfinding in Writing after College."
 College English.
 Vol. 82.6 (July 2020).
 (563-590)